Alphabetical Plant Listing

 Fragrant Pink' Camellia, Fall Blooming Camellias, Winter Blooming Camellias, Spring Blooming Camellias, Early to Mid Season Camellias, Fragrant Camellias

-Fragrant and vigorous, Camellia 'Fragrant Pink' features lovely, miniature, peony-form, cheery pink flowers, 1-2 in. wide (3-6 cm), adorned with 10 petals and 12 petaloids (small petals).
-Their center is graced by golden-yellow anthers and pale yellow filaments.
+Fragrant and vigorous, Camellia ‘Fragrant Pink’ features lovely, miniature, peony-form, cheery pink flowers, 1-2 in. wide (3-6 cm), adorned with 10 petals and 12 petaloids (small petals).
+Golden-yellow anthers and pale-yellow filaments grace their center.
 The exquisite flowers are borne in profusion in successive flushes over a fairly long period extending from early to mid-season (October to March in the Northern Hemisphere; March to August in the Southern Hemisphere).
 Rich with a very pleasing fragrance similar to sweet osmanthus, they offer a beautiful contrast against the lush evergreen foliage of glossy, deeply serrated light green leaves.
-'Fragrant Pink' is a camellia hybrid resulting from the cross of Camellia japonica and Camellia lutchuensis.
+‘Fragrant Pink’ is a camellia hybrid resulting from the cross of Camellia japonica and Camellia lutchuensis.

 • This medium-sized evergreen shrub has a spreading habit and grows at a medium rate up to 6-8 ft. tall (180-240 cm) and 4-6 ft. wide (120-180 cm)

 • A part shade lover, this plant is best grown in consistently moist, acidic, organically richwell-drained soils.
-Will thrive in full sun once established provided that the roots are kept cool and moist.
-Provide a site sheltered from cold, dry winds as buds and flowers may be damaged by cold winds.
-Protect from the early morning sun and from the direct hot summer afternoon sun.
+Will thrive in full sun once established, provided that the roots are kept cool and moist.
+Provide a site sheltered from cold, dry winds, as buds and flowers may be damaged by cold winds.
+Protect from the early morning sun and the direct hot summer afternoon sun.

 • May be attacked by aphids, scale insects, and vine weevil